QuimeraVerde/Aire/README.md

 $ open Aire.xcworkspace
 ```
 5. You can close your terminal app, from now on you'll use Xcode.
-6. On the left panel, click on root folder named **Aire** with the blue icon.
+6. On the left panel, click on the root folder named **Aire**, the one with the blue icon.
 7. Change the **Team** to match your developer account.
 8. It'll show you an error because you'll be using a Bundle Id that's already in use.
 Change it and click on **Try again** until the app shows you no more errors.